-While saving can help you reach shorter-term goals (planning for a vacation) and even some longer-term goals (buying a house), it’s generally considered a good approach if your financial goal can be reached in 5 years or less, such as planning for a vacation or buying a house.
+Saving is generally considered a good approach if your financial goal can be reached in 5 years or less, such as planning for a vacation or buying a house.
 The money you put into a savings account is more liquid than the money you put into investments.

 Investing, on the other hand, may help you reach even longer-term goals, such as retirement or a college fund for your future children or grandchildren.
 When it comes to investing, patience is key.
 The longer your money is invested, the more potential it has to grow and compound, which occurs when you reinvest the investment’s earnings to potentially generate more earnings.

 Saving is the lower-risk, lower-return option.
 Saving can come in the form of a certificate of deposit (CD), money market account or a traditional bank savings account.

-If you deposit money and leave it in a savings account, it will accrue additional value over time, although typically at a lower rate than what investments have the potential to provide.
+If you deposit money and leave it in a savings account, it will accrue interest over time, although typically at a lower rate than what investments have the potential to provide.
 You agree to let the bank keep your money for a while (sometimes a set amount of time, as with a CD; sometimes indefinitely, as with a savings account).
 In turn, the bank gives you a percentage of interest on that cash.

 In general, it’s recommended that you begin building savings and pay off high-interest debt before you dive into investing, especially as protection against unexpected costs.
 The rule of thumb is to have at least three to six months' worth of your household income set aside in your emergency fund.